 Battery Life

-We found the Dreame X40 Master to have better battery life overall, even though they have similar official numbers on low power.
-In our tests—which we run on all of their power settings—the X40 Master was more efficient and had a much higher square-foot-per-charge estimation.
+We found the Dreame X40 Master to have better battery life overall, despite having similar official numbers on low power.
+In our evaluations, which we run on all power settings, the X40 Master was more efficient and had a much higher square-foot-per-charge estimation.
 While both of their battery scores were above average, the Dreame X40 was better.

 Battery Scores